Enviromental Resource Shop

 by Phill Holder and Margaret Bain

-The Birds of Thickson’s Woods is a publication that documents 313 species of birds that have been seen in the reserve with full colour photographs of each species, including their status, and specific dates of the rarities seen.
-Known around the world as a birding hot spot, Thickson’s Woods is a must destination for any birders visiting southern Ontario.
+This completely revised second edition, designed for use in the field, documents 323 species of birds that have been seen so far in the Reserve.
+Illustrated with exceptional full colour photographs of each species, including status and the specific dates of the rarities seen, this is a must have book for all birdwatchers.

 THICKSON’S WOODS FIELD CHECKLIST OF BIRDS